Friday, May 5, 2017

 |Artsy Ruffed Grouse|

 We made it to the field without moving a bird but Tina was working well so I was confident that sooner or later she would find something.
 She can’t get through the thicker cover so I am sure that we are passing by a few birds but at this point it is about watching her enjoy her time in the woods.
-At the field she start to work more intently.
+At the field she started to work more intently.
 We worked our way around the edge of the old cut and Tina was doing the start stop thing that usually means that there is a bird around.
 As we neared the back of the cut she locked up.
 I walked around one of the bigger clumps of trees to try to trap it between us.
 The bird got up from the clump to our right.
 I took a shot but did not connect.

 We reworked the trail back to the truck and Tina got two more points.
 One was behind a couple of downed pine trees and the other was another bird in a tree.
 It is crazy.
 I didn’t get off any shots.

 Tasha got the next spot.
 It is a Hunter Walking trail.
 It is one that hasn’t had any clear cutting going on for a while and the cover is pretty much past it’s prime.
-Last year we saw 1 or 2 birds each time trough but not any bigger numbers.
+Last year we saw 1 or 2 birds each time though but not any bigger numbers.

 We were about 5 minutes into the trail when she went on point.
 It was and easy one.
 Straight away High House.
 Our first grouse was in the bag.
 We ended up working the trail for another hour before calling it a day because it was getting a bit toasty.
 We didn’t see any more birds.
 We loaded up and headed back to the cabin.
 I almost felt like throwing on the swim trunks and going for a swim.